Contact Information: Please note - my office has moved!

 Carrie Diaz Eaton is an Associate Professor of Mathematics in the Center for Biodiversity at Unity College, where she has been since 2010.
 She has a B.A. in Mathematics with a minor in Zoology and an M.A. in Interdisciplinary Mathematics, both from University of Maine, where she studied computational neurobiology and neuronal networks.
-Carrie received her Ph.D. in Mathematics from University of Tennessee with a concentration in Mathematical Ecology and Evolutionary Biology.
-Her current research involves network perspectives of evolution and consequences for sustainability.
-She is also active in research in undergraduate interdisciplinary education.
-Carrie Diaz Eaton is the Program Chair of BIO SIGMAA, a special interest group of the Mathematical Association of America, and on the editorial board for Letters in Biomathematics.
+Carrie earned her Ph.D. in Mathematics from University of Tennessee with a concentration in Mathematical Ecology and Evolutionary Biology.
+Her current research involves network perspectives of coevolution and consequences for sustainability.
+She is also active in research in undergraduate interdisciplinary mathematics education.
+Carrie Diaz Eaton serves as the Electronic Communications Chair of BIO SIGMAA, a special interest group of the Mathematical Association of America, and on the editorial board for Letters in Biomathematics.
 She also serves as the QUBES Consortium facilitator (Quantitative Undergraduate Biology Education and Synthesis).